 Charlie Whicher is a Senior Product Manager at Unito.
 In this article, she goes over how Unito can be used to automatically create and sync Asana action items after holding retrospectives in Miro.

-Below you’ll find out how the teams at Unito gather insights from Miro retrospectives and put them into Asana as actionable items without forcing team leads to waste hours writing up every post-it.
+Below you’ll find out how the teams at Unito gather insights from retrospectives in Miro, and Asana was used to populate actionable items without forcing team leads to waste hours writing up every post-it.